George Meegan: Japan years

 By the completion of the Longest Walk in 1983, Yoshiko had birthed a son and daughter during timeouts in Japan, as George marched the unbroken route up the Americas.
 After the walk, they reunited in Toki, Gifu, where her parents lived.
 George taught English, like many other foreigners in Japan do, until a full Professor at Kobe University in Maritime Science told George that because of his background at the 'University of High Seas', they were bringing him to Kobe, where he became an associate professor.
 George had left school at age 16, so it was the only degree he ever earned.
 It was the first 'professor' rank granted to a non-university graduate in Japan since the Meiji Revolution of 1859.

 As the book The Longest Walk took off with readership around the world, during his 17-year tenure at Kobe, Japan took the lead.
 It was judged 'inspirational' and is included as a segment of the Japanese national high school curriculum.
 The adventure has been excerpted as an elective text for Japanese universities.
 The book is held at the US Library of Congress, and he is pictured in the Guinness Book of World Records, Japan, Great Britain, and the United States.

 Kobe is the leading national university of maritime science in Japan.
 As the only Westerner on faculty on the maritime side of the grounds, Meegan, 5' 10", 150 pounds and with blonde hair, stood out.
 He reported that the kids often told him he was the best teacher in their experience.
 At present, Japanese students go to study English in Portland or Disneyland.
 However, in George's time he took them and students from other departments on major expeditions in the Alaska Labrador, and such places that were in his real situation.
 The most publicized was to the Alaska 2000 event – "the most significant international adventures from Kobe U since WWII."

-One of the most enduring contributions to the MS department was the creation of an abridged version of the United Nation's International Maritime Organization (IMO) benchmark Standard Marine Communication Phrases that was the bulky benchmark.
+One of the most enduring contributions to the MS department was the creation of an abridged version of the United Nations' International Maritime Organization (IMO) benchmark Standard Marine Communication Phrases that was the bulky benchmark.
 His replacement title, SHIPBOARD ENGLISH for Young Seafarers, was an important step in worldwide Maritime Education and Training.
 The original UN IMO is a 300-page tome of maritime expressions where, by comparison, Meegan's abridged version is a more user friendly and pocket size booklet.